ricochhet/MHF-Quest-Resources/README.md

 **THESE STEPS ARE NOT FULLY TESTED AND MAY NOT BE 100% ACCURATE**

+There is some batch scripts included.
+They have not been fully tested yet.

+Please make sure you compiled each ReFrontierTool and input the full path including filename to the exe, and whatever file is specified.

 ### Setup Part 1
 - Build ALL tools in ReFrontier.
 As they will be useful for different parts, although if you don't want to follow some of the other "extra" stuff, just build the `ReFrontier` tool.
 - Download the `mhfz_progression` files linked above.